Call Us

 Enquire

-If you want to stop taking codeine, it is important to seek medical advice before you attempt to do so, to determine the best course of action.
-When physically dependent on codeine, a medically assisted detoxification may be needed to help manage your withdrawal symptoms and any other issues that you could potentially experience during this time, such as dehydration and other health complications.
+If you want to stop taking codeine, it's important to seek medical advice before you attempt to do so, to determine the best course of action for you.
+When you're physically dependent on codeine, you may need a medically assisted detoxification to help manage your withdrawal symptoms and any other issues that you could potentially experience during this time, such as dehydration and other health complications.

 Why do people experience codeine withdrawal symptoms?

 When regularly taking codeine, a person can build up a tolerance to the drug.
-As a result, more of it needs to be taken, at more frequent intervals, to experience the desired effects.
-For those who are physically dependent on codeine, they then need to continue taking the drug to prevent withdrawal symptoms.
+As a result, they need to take more of it, at more frequent intervals, to experience the desired effects.
+For people who are physically dependent on codeine, they then need to continue taking the drug to prevent withdrawal symptoms.

-If a person who is addicted to codeine seeks to cut down or stop using the drug, they will experience withdrawal symptoms as their body attempts to re-learn how to function without it.
+If a person who's addicted to codeine tries to cut down or stop using the drug, they'll experience withdrawal symptoms as their body attempts to re-learn how to function without it.

 Codeine withdrawal symptoms